Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Actually, classic push notifications are getting banned by Google Chrome more often each day, and they aren’t available on iOS devices.

-At the same time, the new generation of in-page push ads work even with iOS, remaining AdBlock-friendly.
+At the same time, the new generation of In-Page Push works even with iOS, remaining ad-blocker friendly.
 So, if you’re focusing on iOS traffic, you can now shift to a more prominent format.

-Quite plain, but still making trouble: some publishers use desktop banner formats on mobile website versions.
-Make sure that banner size is OK for mobile screens.
+Quite a plain question, but still making trouble: some publishers use desktop formats on mobile versions.
+Make sure that the banner size is OK.
 For instance, 798×90 px is a traditional desktop leaderboard, while 320×50 is a mobile leaderboard.

 Pop-up and interstitial ads mechanics